cypress-io/cypress-documentation/source/api/events/page-ready-event.md

 ---
-title: window:load
+title: page:ready
 ---

-The `window:load` event fires after all your resources have finished loading after a page transition.
+The `page:ready` event fires after all the page's resources have finished loading after a page transition.
 This fires at the exact same time as a `cy.visit()` `onLoad` callback.

 # Environment